More Than a Woman (Aaliyah song): Release and promotion

 In August, Aaliyah filmed the accompanying music video for "More Than a Woman" in Los Angeles and then travelled to the Bahamas to film a video for "Rock the Boat".
 However, after its completion, she and several crew members who were returning to the US died in a plane crash on August 25.
-Although Blackground executives were initially uncertain when they would release the album's next single and video, "More Than a Woman" was released as the second international single from the album on September 4, and as the airplay-only third and final US single on April 30, 2002.
+Although Blackground executives were initially uncertain when they would release the album's next single and video, In France, "More Than a Woman" was released as the second international single from the album on September 4.
+In January 2002, It was released in the UK as the albums second single, debuting at number 1 the week after release.
+In the US it was released as the airplay-only third and final single on April 30, 2002.

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 Aaliyah, including "More Than a Woman", was re-released on September 10.

 Live performances

 Aaliyah first performed "More Than a Woman" on Live with Regis and Kelly on July 18, 2001, to promote Aaliyah.
 The second and final performance of the song took place on The Tonight Show with Jay Leno on July 25; it was Aaliyah's final live performance before she died a month later.
+Rap-Up included her Tonight Show performance as one of her 10 greatest live performances saying, "In July 2001, Aaliyah appeared on the late-night talk show in what would be her last performance before her untimely death.
+And if that’s not enough of a reason to watch, let it be the flawless display of her lower register.
+Or her velour suit-clad band."
+While, Brian Lisi from New York Daily News commented on the performance saying, "Her voice delicate yet soulful, Aaliyah's "More Than a Woman" would still resonate despite the limitations of the Tonight Show stage recording."